GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-umaKeepClientDuringResourceSetRegistration         | Save client information during resource registration umaRptAsJwt                                        | Issue RPT as JWT or as random string cleanServiceInterval                               | Time interval for the Clean Service in seconds keyRegenerationEnabled                             | Boolean value specifying whether to regenerate keys keyRegenerationInterval                            | The interval for key regeneration in hours defaultSignatureAlgorithm                          | The default signature algorithm to sign ID Tokens
+umaKeepClientDuringResourceSetRegistration         | Save client information during resource registration umaRptAsJwt                                        | Issue RPT as JWT or as random string cleanServiceInterval                               | Time interval for the Clean Service in seconds cleanServiceBatchChunkSize                         | Max count of entries removed during each iteration of the clean service keyRegenerationEnabled                             | Boolean value specifying whether to regenerate keys keyRegenerationInterval                            | The interval for key regeneration in hours defaultSignatureAlgorithm                          | The default signature algorithm to sign ID Tokens